bkram/RDSExpert/README.md

 There are also four flags above the `ECC` and `LIC` fields: `ODA` / `RT+` / `EON` / `TMC`.
 <br>
 <br>
 If the `ODA` flag (Open Data Applications) is active, it means that a secondary application is being used.
-To learn more, hover your mouse cursor over the flag, and information about the service will appear along with the group on which it is transmitted.
+To learn more, place your mouse cursor over the flag, and information about the service will appear along with the group on which it is transmitted.
 The integrated `ODA` database of RDSExpert allows the identification of about 70 different codes.
 <br>
 <br>
 The `RT+` flag indicates that the station is using the Radiotext+ function.
 You can view the transmitted information using the dedicated decoder located below.